lumilio/Jungle-didakoo.com-README.md/README.md

 Animals are allowed to move into their own Castle.
 When an animal moves into the opponent’s Castle, it has won the game.

+## Game modes
+You can play against computer or challenge a friend in Multiplayer mode by sharing a room link.